-The NVIM Native vegetation removal tool helps applicants comply with the Guidelines.
-It is available at https://nvim.delwp.vic.gov.au/.
-Proposed native vegetation removal is identified and mapped in this online tool.
-The tool will generate a Native vegetation removal report and a shapefile of the area of native vegetation to be removed.
+The NVIM Native vegetation removal tool is available at https://nvim.delwp.vic.gov.au/.
+Applicants map proposed native vegetation removal in this tool, which will generate a Native vegetation removal report and a shapefile of the area identified.

 If the Native vegetation removal report states that no offsets are required, the avoid and minimise requirement must still be complied with.
-Consultation must still be held with DELWP to ensure all impacts associated with the project were considered.
+Consultation must still be held to ensure all impacts were considered.

-Proposals in the Detailed Assessment Pathway require an assessment by an accredited native vegetation assessor, NVIM native vegetation removal tool cannot be used for these applications.
+Proposals in the Detailed Assessment Pathway require a site assessment by an accredited native vegetation assessor.
+The report generated from NVIM native vegetation removal tool cannot be used for these applications.

-2.2.3 Consultation
+2.2.3 Consultation requirement

-The assessment pathway identified in the Native vegetation removal report will determine who the electricity distributor must consult with about impacts on native vegetation.
-Consultation must be done as early as possible in the project planning stage to help minimise impacts on biodiversity values and to inform final designs.
+The assessment pathway identified in the Native vegetation removal report will determine who the water service provider must consult with about impacts on native vegetation.
+Early consultation in the planning stage will help minimise impacts on biodiversity values and to inform final designs.